Navya Mobility is developing autonomous driving electric buses and other services that create new value in transportation.

 Case study

-Navya Mobility's autonomous driving solutions have been deployed in 220 vehicles in 32 countries to date.*1
+Navya Mobility's autonomous driving solutions have been deployed in 32 countries and 220 vehicles to date.*1

-EVO/ARMA has a track record of six regular operations and 50 demonstration test operations in Japan.*2
+In addition, there are six regular operational cases and 50 demonstration test cases in Japan.*2

-The bus operates regularly in urban areas, supporting the mobility of local residents and contributing to improving the convenience of the town.
+The bus operates regularly in urban areas, supporting the mobility of local residents and contributing to improving the convenience of the city.
 It also links with digital maps and local government apps to provide information on the bus's current location and the surrounding area along its route.
-Furthermore, the route will be expanded in February 2025, and it is expected to spread throughout the town.
+Furthermore, the route will be expanded in February 2025, and it is expected to spread throughout the city.

 Yokkaichi City, Mie Prefecture